JASteads/osuDecompPro/README.md

 # osuDecompPro

-A small project that enables developers to import a .osu file into an OsuFile object.
+A small project that enables developers to decode .osu files into osuData objects.
 Developers can ..

 * Decode any .osu file into programmable objects
 * Export the modified data into a playable .osu file